loganpoynterdev/JWT-Auth-NodeJS-Template/README.md

 - Install dependencies
 `npm install`
 - Change the MongoDB Atlas connection in `app.js` on line 19
+- Edit `.env-tempalte` file for JWTSECRET of your choice and rename to `.env`
 - Open terminal and start the express server with nodemon
 `nodemon`
 - Visit the app in a browser